jolibrain/deepdetect/README.md

 - range of built-in model assessment measures (e.g. F1, multiclass log loss, ...)
 - no database dependency and sync, all information and model parameters organized and available from the filesystem
 - flexible template output format to simplify connection to external applications
-- templates for the most useful neural architectures (e.g. Googlenet, Alexnet, convnet, character-based convnet, mlp, logistic regression)
+- templates for the most useful neural architectures (e.g. Googlenet, Alexnet, ResNet, convnet, character-based convnet, mlp, logistic regression)

 ##### Documentation